- The countryside offers beautiful surroundings for our walks, but it is also where animals graze, in a farming environment

 When you visit a countryside location, with a responsibility to not only preserve these areas for future generations but also to do no harm to trees, plants, birds or animals, it’s up to us to protect our countryside environments.
 Close all gates, keep to signposted pathways, and always take your litter home.

 If you encounter livestock on your route

 A sheep farmer can face a huge financial loss if any of his flock are attacked or killed, as the sheep represent a large part of his investment.
-Sheep worrying describes dogs that chase the sheep around, or run after them, or even an attack on the animals.
-It’s worse if the attack is on pregnant ewes, or young lambs.
-There is also the danger from dog faeces left on grass where the sheep graze, causing diseases that can affect unborn lambs and kill sheep.
+Sheep worrying describes dogs that chase the sheep around or run after them or even an attack on the animals.
+It’s worse if the attack is on pregnant ewes or young lambs.
+There is also the danger from dog faeces left on the grass where the sheep graze, causing diseases that can affect unborn lambs and kill sheep.
 Sheep worrying is classed as a criminal offence and is taken very seriously by the Prosecution Service.
-Owners of dogs who do worry sheep could face imprisonment, or large fines.
+Owners of dogs who do worry sheep could face imprisonment or large fines.

 Advice for Dog Owners

 When walking your dog in any rural location, we advise that responsible dog owners adhere to the following:

 - Make sure your dog is under control at all times when around livestock

 - Keep to public rights of way